The Inside Story of Wu-Tang Clan's Single Copy Album You'll Never Hear

 Do you think the project succeeded in its aims, to start a debate about the devaluation of music and where it’s positioned in the art spectrum?

-Yes and no. I think its afterlife, post-Shkreli, has colored that intention.
-I was at a Q&A recently and someone said, «why don’t you try and get the Guggenheim to buy it off Shkreli?» But at this stage, no one is going to touch it.
-Before Martin bought it, the jury was still out—we hadn’t succeeded and we hadn’t failed.
+Yes and no. I think its afterlife, post-Shkreli, has coloured that intention.
+I was at a Q&A recently and someone said, “why don’t you try and get the Guggenheim to buy it off Shkreli?”
+But at this stage, no one is going to touch it.
+Before Martin bought it, the jury was still out – we hadn’t succeeded and we hadn’t failed.
 I’m not sure it’s failed, still.
 But it’s become too pulp fiction now.
 With the more it gets identified with him, the further we get away from our initial point we were making.

 Most big money is dirty.
 If you are going to put something out there at a high price, for auction, there must have been a sense that the buyer, may have obscured the point you were trying to make.

-I had leveled with that soon after I came on board with the project—some rich bloke was always going to buy this album.
+I had levelled with that soon after I came on board with the project – some rich bloke was always going to buy this album.
 But at the same time, it wasn’t about the buyer.
 Particularly at the beginning stages, it was about creating that debate about the value of music.
 The sale was the end point.
 People like Elon Musk or Ben Horowitz were the guys that fit our imagined profile, not the aristocratic elites.
 We thought someone who might be a bit of a maverick would buy it.
 But we weren’t prepared for Shkreli.

 How did the listening session work at PS1?
 Who did you invite to hear those extracts?